By Heidi Anoszko

 1968 was a year of widespread upheaval, and the sphere of higher education was no different.
 Marginalized students and allies across the country began organizing coalitions and demonstrating for better representation on campus, culturally relevant courses, improved access to higher education, and cultural spaces for students of color.

 The University of Wisconsin-Milwaukee campus was at the forefront of this movement, establishing one of the first Black Studies departments in the United States.
-In June of 1968, the UWM Faculty Senate approved the creation of the Center for Afro-American Studies, a predecessor to today’s Department of African and African Diaspora Studies (AADS), and the UW System Regents approved UWM’s proposal for a permanent Center in Fall 1969.
+In June 1968, the UWM Faculty Senate approved the creation of the Center for Afro-American Studies, a predecessor to today’s Department of African and African Diaspora Studies (AADS), and the UW System Regents approved UWM’s proposal for a permanent Center in fall 1969.

 Now in 2019, AADS at UWM is recognized for the expertise of its faculty, its robust coursework, and as one of the fewer than 20 departments offering a PhD in the discipline.

-This triumph would not have been possible without the activism of UWM Students who fought tirelessly for a voice and place in academia.
+This triumph would not have been possible without the activism of UWM students who fought tirelessly for a voice and place in academia.
 The efforts of these dedicated activists changed the trajectory of UWM and higher education.